awslabs/amazon-s3-find-and-forget/docs/TROUBLESHOOTING.md

 [Athena Query History] and use the [Athena Troubleshooting] guide to debug the issue further.

-### Debugging FORGET_FAILED job status problems
+### Job Status: FORGET_FAILED

+A `FORGET_FAILED` status indicates that the job has terminated because a fatal error occurred during the _forget_ phase of the job.
+S3 objects _may_ have been modified.

-If your job finishes with a status of FORGET_FAILED it indicates that the solution was unable to run the Forget phase successfully.
-To debug the issue, check the event data of the **ForgetPhaseFailed** event to find out more information about the error which caused the failure.
+Check the job log for a **ForgetPhaseFailed** event.
+Examining the event data for this event will provide you with more information about the underlying error that caused the failure.

-**Important:** This status does **not** indicate that there was an issue updating specific objects, but rather that the Forget phase as a whole was unable to run successfully.
+#FIXME: Should we prompt the user to submit an issue here?

-### Debugging job status FORGET_PARTIALLY_FAILED job status problems
+### Job Status: FORGET_PARTIALLY_FAILED

-If your job finishes with a status of FORGET_PARTIALLY_FAILED it indicates that one or more objects that were found during the Find phase were unable to be updated.
+A `FORGET_PARTIALLY_FAILED` status indicates that the job has completed, but that the _forget_ phase was unable to process one or more objects.

 Verify the following:

-- You have granted the Fargate role access to the buckets referenced by your data mappers **and** any CMKs used to encrypt the data.
+- You have granted permissions to the Fargate task IAM role for access to the S3 buckets referenced by your data mappers **and** any AWS KMS keys used to encrypt the data.
 For more information see [Permissions Configuration] in the [User Guide].
-- Your data is in one of the [Supported Data Formats].
+- You have configured the VPC used for the Fargate tasks according to the [VPC Configuration] section.
-- Your data is compatible with the solution [Limits].
+- Your data is compatible within the [solution limits].
 - Your data is not corrupted.
-- Your network is configuration allows access to the relevant AWS services as described in [VPC Configuration].

-For each object which was unable to be processed successfully, a message will be placed on the objects DLQ (see `DLQUrl` in the CloudFormation stack outputs) and an **ObjectUpdateFailed** event containing detailed error information will be present in the job event history.
+For each object which was unable to be processed successfully, a message will be placed on the objects dead letter queue ("DLQ", see `DLQUrl` in the CloudFormation stack outputs) and an **ObjectUpdateFailed** event containing detailed error information will be present in the job event history.
 To reprocess these objects you will need to run a new job with the same Matches in the Deletion Queue.

-### Debugging job status FAILED problems
+### Job status: FAILED

 If your job finishes with a status of FAILED it indicates that there was an unhandled exception during the job execution.
 Possible causes are: